-(Excerpt from teaching/training classes, used also in pastoral counseling and prison ministry.
-I used this first at Windsor Village Methodist Campus, then in other places.
+(Excerpt from teaching and training classes, used also in pastoral counseling and prison ministry.
+I used this first at Windsor Village Methodist Campus, then at other places.
 It is adapted and expanded from Wesley’s Preface to Standard Sermons.)

 John Wesley’s love for the Lord and the Spirit-breathed Scriptures is contagious.
 His zeal for evangelism and for personal and social holiness continues to challenge us.
 He was a thankful man, cheerful even when he was preparing to die.
 Much of Wesley’s godliness and impact for Christ can be traced to his love for Christ’s Bible.

 John Wesley (1703-1791) was an English pastor and theologian who, with his brother Charles and pastor George Whitefield, founded Methodism.
 He aimed to hallow Christ’s name, advance Christ’s kingdom, and obey Christ’s revealed will on Earth as the angels do in Heaven.
 Wesley believed that with the Holy Spirit’s blessing, the Bible is a light to guide us, a counselor to advise us, a comforter to encourage us, a staff to support us, a sword to defend us, and a physician to cure us.
 He believed that the Bible is a goldmine to enrich us, a robe to clothe us, and a crown to crown us.
 He treasured the Scriptures.
 Listen to what Wesley wrote: